mindtheworld/MyTest/README.md

+## My Refactoring steps: (For details, please referece github commits)
+- Check solution files.
+- Move out Item into its own class.
+(Not allowed to touch)
+- Tidy up a bit in Main method.
+- Before touching main business logic, analysing the code by writing unit tests.
+(Build a safety net)
+- Based on unit tests, doing code refactoring.
+-- Introducing IOperation interface and NormalItem class to manage the most common scenario.
+-- Other speical classes are derived from NormalItem, override UpdateQuality method to meet the requirments.
+- Add logic to validate user input.
+(Quality is between 0 and 50, Name can't be empty)

+## Todo:
+- Logging?

 # Gilded Rose Refactoring Kata

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a